digitranslab/jumpstart/docs/versioned_docs/version-2.2.0/widgets/button-group.md

 </div>

 #### On click
 On click event is triggered when the button group is clicked.
-Just like any other event on ToolJet, you can set multiple handlers for on click event.
+Just like any other event on JumpStart, you can set multiple handlers for on click event.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.